uvicpraxis/uvicpraxis.github.io/metadata.md

 Select "Orthogame (no observable meta)" if the footage contains no observable or deliberate metagaming.

-The "Current meta" option applies to the meta as of the date of play and recording .
+The "Current meta" option applies to the meta as of the date of play and recording.

 <details>
 <summary><i>controlled vocabulary</i> (informed by Carter et al. 2012 and Boluk & LeMieux 2017; adpated, with changes and additions, from TV Tropes 2026)</summary>